by Owen Critchley

 - Try starting by placing the microphone 6 – 10 inches from the 13th fret of the acoustic guitar.
 (Miking the sound-hole of the acoustic guitar can be a bit boomy and give too much pick or strumming noise.)

 - When using a mic to record acoustic guitar, we must control external noises and we MUST use headphones for monitoring.

 POINT OF INTEREST: We cannot have our speakers’ playback leaking into our mic and onto our track.
 This also goes for every squeak of your chair, or throat clearing, dog barking, doors opening and closing etc. A quiet, controlled environment as we are recording is a must every time we use a mic.

 3. How to Record Guitar on Computer – Electric guitar “direct in”

 The process for recording electric guitar on Garageband or any recording software is the same basic method we detailed above.
-In other words we can use the “direct in” method or the mic method for recording guitar to pc.
+In other words we can use the “direct in” method or the mic method (when miking a guitar amp) for recording guitar to pc.

 However, with an electric guitar going “direct in,” you may choose to introduce effects pedals to the signal.
 In that case the path the sound will take is:

 Electric Guitar >> into effects pedal >> into audio i/o device’s 1/4″ input

 4. How to Record Guitar on Computer – Miking an electric guitar amp

 Plug in the mic as we described in the steps above.
 At that point, placing and positioning the mic is all that’s left.
 Here’s where we can experiment to get the type of sound we’re looking for.